There was a time when advertising sales was easy. Woody Allen was right: 80% of success was just showing up.

 Prospective advertisers think they already know what they need to know.
 They have looked your company up on the Internet; perhaps they have perused your LinkedIn page or scanned your Twitter feed.
 How will you engage them to listen to your pitch?

 The answer is to ask the right power-questions.

 Ad-sales people know they need to ask more questions to be more engaging and more successful.
 Asking questions is the way to probe for objections and to uncover opportunities.
 But most media-sales people are afraid to ask stupid questions, so they don’t ask enough questions, then they can’t even stumble on the right ones.

 Asking the right questions starts with knowing as much as possible about the client.
 When you know a lot, you can ask power questions.
 Only then can a sales person exhibit enough knowledge to be taken seriously and have permission to ask even more questions to get the prospect thinking about the right things and to uncover opportunities.

-They say good lawyers never ask a question in the courtroom that they don’t know the answer to.
-But good ad-sales executives are unafraid to ask questions they don’t know the answer to.
-First, they start with a preface about what they do know – the power in the question — and how it makes them wonder about a particular strategy or tactic of the prospect or company.
+It is said that good lawyers never ask a question in the courtroom that they don’t know the answer to.
+But good ad-sales executives are unafraid to ask questions to which they don’t know the answer.
+First, they start with a preface about what they do know – the power in the question — and how it makes them wonder about a particular strategy or tactic of their prospect..